+NOTE: Check applicable state laws for aut national tax reporting service publication

 Purchaser: Business Name

-Business Nume
+Address:

-Address:Street, RR, or P. O. Box City State ZIP + 4
+Address: Street, RR, or P. O. Box City State ZIP + 4

 I hereby certify that I am a:

-•

-☐ Wholesaler of: Description of principal product(s)
+Wholesaler of:

-☐ Retailer of:

 Description of principal product(s)

-☐ Manufacturer of: Description of principal product(s '
+Retailer of: Description of principal product(s)

-)
+Manufacturer of:

+Description of principal product(s)

+Lessor of:

-☐ Lessor of: Description of principal product(s)
+Description of principal product(s)

-☐ Other:

-☐ Other: Description of principal product(s)
+□ Other: Description of principal product(s)

-and am registered in the following cities or states:
+and am registered in the following cities or st tates:

-City or State Registration N umber
+City or State Registration N lumber

+-
-City or State umber

-Wholesalers are not required to register with the Kans -
+City or State Wholesalers are not required to register with the Kansas De lumber

-sales to employees.

-The tangible personal property described bel low which I am purchasing from:
+The tangible personal property described below v Seller:

-Sollor •

-Seller: Business Name

-Address:

-Address: Street, RR, or P.O.
+Address:Street, RR, or P.O.
 Box City State ZIP + 4

+-

-will be for wholesale, resale, or as ingredier normal course of my business. nt or component parts of a new prod luct to be resold, I eased, or rented in the
+will be for wholesale, resale, or as ingredient or normal course of my business. component parts of a new pro- duct to be resold, le eased, or rented in the

-Description of property purchased with th this exemption certificate:
+Description of property purchased with th is exemption certificate:

-I further certify that if the property purchase use tax, I will pay the tax due directly to the pr

-shall be a part of each order that I may give

-city or state.
+I further certify that if the property purchased wit use tax, I will pay the tax due directly to the proper shall be a part of each order that I may give you i city or state. taxing authority or inform the se eller to add tax to the e billing.
+This certificate

-Under the penalties of perjury, I swear or af matter. firm that the information on this form n is true and corre ect as to every materia
+Under the penalties of perjury, I swear or affirm matter. that the information on this for m is true and corre ct as to every material

 Authorized Signature: Date:

-Misuse of this certificate by the cells r, lessor, buyer, lessee, or their represen itative may be punish hahla hy fina

-imprisonment, or los is of the right to issue certificates in some e cities or states. idoic by iiiic,
+Misuse of this certificate by the seller, less imprisonment, or loss of t sor, buyer, lessee, or their represe the right to issue certificates in som able by fine,

-CAUTION TO THE SELLER: In order for this certificate to be accepted in good faith, you must exercise care that the property being sold is of a type normally sold wholesale, resold, leased, rented, or used as an ingredient or component part of a product manufactured by the buyer in the usual course of his business.
-A seller who fails to exercise due care and good judgment in this regard could be held liable for the sales tax due.
+CAUTION TO THE SELLER: In order for this certificate to I normally sold wholesale, resold, leased, rented, or used a course of his business.
+A seller who fails to exercise due ca as an ingredient or component part of a a product manufactured by the buyer in the usual